thedataquarry/rustinpieces/pieces/age_groups_csv/README.md

 and categorized, a count of minors (people in the child and youth groups), and adults (people in the adult and senior groups) will be calculated.

 Enums exist in Python but aren't as commonly used, while in Rust, their use is ubiquitous.
-The Goal of this project is to showcase some reasons why they are so useful in Rust.
+The goal of this project is to showcase some reasons why they are so useful in Rust.
 Looking at the code, the reason will probably not be immediately obvious -- in both cases the enums are used to restrict the `age_bracket` to specific values.
 Now, let's say we decide to add a new "geriatric" group for